awsdocs/amazon-rekognition-developer-guide/doc_source/using-identity-based-policies.md

     ]
 ```

-This policy example grants read\-only access to a user\.
-That is, the user can't list perform write actions in your account\.
+This policy example grants a user read\-only access to resources using a limited set of Amazon Rekognition operations\.

 For a table showing all of the Amazon Rekognition API operations and the resources that they apply to, see [Amazon Rekognition API Permissions: Actions, Permissions, and Resources Reference](api-permissions-reference.md)\.